 If you’re a health care worker and think you may have been exposed to HIV at work, go to your doctor or the emergency room right away.
 Then report the incident to your supervisor.
 HIV transmission in health care settings is extremely rare, and there are procedures and safety devices that can lower your chances of coming into contact with HIV while caring for patients.

 How do I get PEP?

-Any doctor or health care provider that can prescribe medicine, like the ones at Planned Parenthood health centers, can give you a prescription for PEP.
+You can get PEP from emergency rooms, some health clinics or Planned Parenthood health centers, and some doctors’ offices.
 You can start PEP up to 72 hours (3 days) after you were exposed to HIV, but don’t wait — it’s really important to start PEP as soon as possible.
 So if you can’t get to a doctor or nurse right away, go to the emergency room as soon as you can.
 Every hour counts.

 Before you get PEP, the nurse or doctor will talk with you about what happened, to decide whether PEP is right for you.
 They’ll give you a blood test for HIV (if you already have HIV, you won’t be able to use PEP).
 You’ll also be tested for Hepatitis B. And if you were exposed to HIV through sex, you’ll get tests for other STDs like gonorrhea, chlamydia, and syphilis.

 PEP isn’t just a one-time pill — it’s a regimen where you take many pills over many weeks.
 If your nurse or doctor gives you PEP, you’ll need to take medicine 1-2 times a day for at least 28 days (4 weeks).
 It’s important that you take every pill as directed and don’t skip doses, otherwise PEP may not work as well.